Introduction

 session_context_files

 Optional list of file paths (relative to repo root) injected as agent context at session start.
 Useful for injecting project-specific guides or conventions.
+This is the simple top-level form; for per-hook control (e.g. seed different files on message_submit, add literal text, or include the datetime) use an inject check instead.

 session_context_files: